monisha-jega/CS15B053_MonishaJ_Frontend/README.md

 # CS15B053_MonishaJ_Frontend
-This repository contains the solutions to the problem statements of the Shaastra 2017's Techops Frontend Application.
+This repository contains the solutions to the problem statements of the Techops Frontend Application for Shaastra 2017.